Latest Official Theory & Practical Driving Test Centres, 2020 Pass Rates and the “Secret” to passing 1st time.

-We use the official Driving & Vehicle Standards Agency (DVSA) car test information to compile the driving test centre addresses and pass rates.
+We use the official UK Driving & Vehicle Standards Agency (DVSA) car test information to compile the driving test centre addresses and pass rates.

-Whilst regularly checked please see your confirmation email received for any last minute changes to your local driving test centres address.
+Whilst regularly checked please see your confirmation email received for any last-minute changes to your local driving test centres address.

 To find your local theory or practical DVSA car test centre with details such as the new practical test pass rates simply click on the area links below.

 Book your theory or practical test (link to official DVSA booking website).

 Test Centres Wales

 North West England, Theory Test Centres, Practical Driving Test

 North East England, Theory Test Centres, Practical Driving Test

 Yorkshire and Humber, Theory Test Centres, Practical Driving Test